Jiang-To/CommonUI/Development Guidline.md

     ```

 # Separate Development Mode
-under this mode, the developer need to start up client-side dev server manually by command line or Vue UI.
+under this mode, you need to start up client-side dev server manually by command line or Vue UI.
+The way of Sever-side startup remains no change(Press `F5` in VS code).
 * Using Command line
 start command line at `CommonUI.Client` and run `npm run serve`